Gateway Technology: Basic procedure

-The second step in Gateway cloning is the preparation of a Gateway Expression clone.
+The second step in Gateway cloning is the preparation of a Gateway Destination vector.
 It is important to choose the target vector that best suits your target when preparing the expression clone.
 The gene cassette in the Gateway Entry clone can then be simply and efficiently transferred into any Gateway Destination vector (Invitrogen nomenclature for any Gateway plasmid that contains Gateway “attR” recombination sequences and elements such as promoters and epitope tags, but not ORFs) using the proprietary enzyme mix, “LR Clonase”.
 Thousands of Gateway Destination plasmids have been made and are freely shared amongst researchers across the world.
 Gateway Destination vectors are similar to classical expression vectors containing multiple cloning sites, before the insertion of a gene of interest, using restriction enzyme digestion and ligation.
 Gateway Destination vectors are commercially available from Invitrogen, EMD (Novagen) and Covalys.

 The third step in Gateway cloning is the preparation of express your gene of interest.
 Make sure to use sequencing or a restriction digest to check the integrity of your expression clone.
 Once your construct is working, you can transform or transfect the cells you intend to employ in your investigations.

 Since Gateway cloning uses patented recombination sequences, and proprietary enzyme mixes available only from Invitrogen, the technology does not allow researchers to switch vendors and contributes to the lock-in effect of all such patented procedures.

 To summarize the different steps involved in Gateway cloning: